BeyondList/BeyondApp/README.md

 Required Must-have Stories

 Completed User stories
-User login/Sign up (Completed)
+*~~login/Sign up (Completed)~~
-Create a Task
+*Create a Task (in-Progress)
-Delete a Task
+*Delete a Task (in-Progress)
-Search for a task
+*Search for a task (in-Progress)
-Prune Tasks
+*Prune Tasks
-Move Task from Task Dump to Today or Tomorrow's list & vice-versa (Completed) Use the Eisenhower box format to rank tasks automatically for a user.
+*Move Task from Task Dump to Today or Tomorrow's list & vice-versa *Use the Eisenhower box format to rank tasks automatically for a user.
 Basically give each task an importance and urgency score.